code-matt/Pluralsight_CC/README.md

 * Rails5/bundler - http://railsapps.github.io/installrubyonrails-mac.html

 ### Install instructions
-* Create a .env file in client and put the following in it.
+* Create a .env file in client folder and put the following in it.
 Replace the PROD host with your own.
 ```
 REACT_APP_DEV_HOST='http://localhost:3000'